 Crypt of the NecroDancer is a great game, albeit one that is largely known for the fantastic job that its composer, Danny Baranowsky did on the soundtrack.
 And that is rightfully so, as the music in this game is top notch.

-Add in your favorite songs, and it becomes just a bit more personal.
+Add in your favorite songs and Crypt of the NecroDancer becomes just a bit more personal.
 That said, be sure to play at least a little bit with the original music, because it's hard to overstate how well done it is and how well it fits the game.

 Bonus Game: Dangerous Driving

-Modern music—i.e. the kind you're finding on YouTube—doesn't make its way into many games, but for a long time one genre has bucked that tradition: the racing game.
+Modern music (i.e. the kind you're finding on YouTube) doesn't make its way into many games, but for a long time one genre has bucked that tradition: the racing game.

 Dangerous Driving comes from developers formerly behind the Burnout franchise, and plays every bit as well as those old games.
-The only problem is the soundtrack because, as an indie studio, they couldn't afford to license awesome songs.
+The only problem is the soundtrack—as an indie studio, they couldn't afford to license awesome songs.

 This may not sound like much compared to the above games, but tearing around corners while your favorite songs play is a more satisfying experience than you may imagine.

-While it's great to bring your own music into a game, and better still to play a game that evolves around it, don't forget the hard work that video game composers put in to make games sound their best.
+While it's great to bring your own music, and better still to play a game that evolves around it, don't forget the hard work that video game composers put in to make games sound their best.